jason89521/react-typist-component/README.md

 **Default**: `75`

 The delay after typing a token.
+If you pass in a function, `Typist` will call the function after typing a token and use the return value as the delay.

 #### `backspaceDelay`

 **Default**: `75`

 The delay after backspacing a token.
+If you pass in a function, `Typist` will call the function after backspacing a token and use the return value as the delay.

 #### `loop`